middle School Computer Lessons

 Yesterday I got into a heated debate with a student about keyboarding.
 In my Technology class we type for the first 10 minutes of class everyday.
 This serves two purposes, first it calms the class down after they come in from the hallway dripping from swimming in a sea of preteen anxt.
 Second, it is the prefect time to practice proper typing skills.
 I must admit that as I’m typing this I feel like a bit of a hypocrite because I am typing this on an iPad, testing style, with two thumbs.
 However, my keyboarding skills are solid and my students have a broad range of skill levels.

 Typing today is more important than ever.
 Don’t kid yourself and believe that texting.
 Has taken the place of keyboarding.
-No, kids needn’t know the home row more than ever.
-Funny thing that every cell phone that I have ever seen that has a keyboard has bumps on the f and j keys just like every pc keyboard.
+No, kids needn’t know the homerow more than ever.
+Funnynthing that every cell phone that I have ever seen that has a keyboard has bumps on the f and j keys just like every pc keyboard.
 Touch screens obviously do not.
 This is one reason touch screen typing is so difficult, you have to look at the keys.

 In my class I use 4 different programs for typing.
-Tux typing(open source), Mavis beacon(my fav), type to learn 4 is good too then Word lastly.
+Tux typing(open source), Mavis beacon(my fav), type to learn 4 and word.
+Each has it’s pros and cons.
+I want to try different things in class to give mys student the opportunity to find what works best for them.